"I'm haven't really gone!"

-Almost 19 years ago, on 18 February 2000, Prof. Martin Brokate gives his inaugural lecture on the subject of "rate-independent evolutions" at the TUM.
-Since then, a lot has happened and he has long since become a valued colleague and lecturer.
+Almost 19 years ago, on 18 February 2000, Prof. Martin Brokate gave his inaugural lecture on the subject of "rate-independent evolutions" at the TUM.
+Since then, a lot has happened and Brokate has long since become a valued colleague and lecturer.

 Great engagement for the TUM

-As a teacher, Prof. Martin Brokate is so popular that he is nominated for the Golden Circle at almost every graduation ceremony.
-Finally, he takes place 1 and 2 in the category "Best Basic Lecture" on 30th November 2018.
+As a lecturer, Prof. Martin Brokate is so popular that he is nominated for the Golden Compass Award for Excellent Teaching at nearly every graduation ceremony.
+For his last term of teaching, he achieves 1st and 2nd place awards in the category "Best Basic Lecture", presented at the graduation ceremony on 30 November 2018.

-Therefore, the student council also presents him a honorary award at his festive colloquium on 9 November 2018.
-At this event he was honored by, among others, the two ERC Grants award winners Prof. Alexander Mielke (Weierstrass Institute for Applied Analysis and Stochastics) and Prof. Karl Kunisch (University Graz) with scientific lectures.
-This was followed by a dinner with invited guests.
+For these remarkable achievements, the student council also presented Brokate with an honorary award at his farewell colloquium on 9 November 2018.
+At this event he was furthermore honored, amongst others, with scientific lectures from the two ERC Grant award winners Prof. Alexander Mielke (Weierstrass Institute for Applied Analysis and Stochastics) and Prof. Karl Kunisch (University Graz).
+The colloquium was followed by a dinner with invited guests.

-On 29 November, the students, doctoral students and staff members of the TopMath program and the ISAM Graduate Center say goodbye to Prof. Brokate.
-After all, in his time at the TUM he was extremely involved - as a
+On 29 November, the students, doctoral students and staff members of the TopMath program and the ISAM Graduate Center say their own farewell to Prof. Brokate.
+After all, in his time at the TUM he was always actively involved, for example as

 - Dean of the Department of Mathematics,